Cthompsonlbi/BellyButton/README.md

 ### Delivery 1

 Code is created to handle arrays when a sample is selected from a dropdown menu.
-A function buildCharts() is created through code to create a trace object that will contain the following information to be used for plot creation through Plotly:
+A buildCharts() function is created through code to create a trace object that will contain the following information to be used for plot creation through Plotly:

-  * The y values are the otu_ids in descending order
+  * The y values are assigned the otu_ids and displayed in descending order
-  * The x values are the sample_values in descending order
+  * The x values are assigned the sample_values
-  * The hover text is the otu_labels in descending order.
+  * The hover text is set to display the otu_labels
   * Assign the chart type as "bar"
   * Assign the bar chart as a "h" for horizontal

 Once completed, I created code to handle the layout array in the buildCharts() function.
 This layout array will do the following:
-   * Creates a title for the chart
+   * Create a title for the chart
-   * Hides the legend
+   * Hide the legend
    * Reverse the chart to display large samples at the top and descends to the bottom for the smaller samples
    * Changed the plot background color to a light grey
    * Changed the paper background color to a light grey

 When the dashboard is first opened in a browser, ID 940’s data is preloaded in the dashboard, and the bar chart has the following:

   * The top 10 sample_values are sorted in descending order
   * The top 10 sample_values as values
   * The otu_ids as the labels